This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 What do you need for 5 ingredient chocolate mousse?

 These 5 simple ingredients will come together to form your homemade chocolate mousse!

 What kind of chocolate should you use

-We recommend using high quality chocolate bars like Ghiradelli, Guittard, or a comparable brand.
+8 ounces of dreamy chocolate will make or break your mousse, so we recommend using high quality chocolate bars like Ghiradelli, Guittard, or a comparable brand.
 This is not the situation to use chocolate chips or something cheap!
 As far as dark chocolate, semi sweet, or milk goes that’s totally up to you and your sweetness preference.
-There is no additional sugar in this homemade chocolate mousse so if you like things a little sweeter definitely use semisweet!
+There is no additional sugar in this homemade chocolate mousse so if you like things a little sweeter definitely use semisweet or even milk

-Can you make chocolate mousse without a blender?
+Can you make this easy chocolate mousse recipe without a blender?

 Absolutely.
-If don’t have a high power blended, you could also make this no bake chocolate mousse with a food processor!
+If don’t have a high power blended, you could also make this mousse with a food processor!
 If neither of those is in the cards for you, I’d recommend making a traditional chocolate mousse!

 Place the finely chopped chocolate, espresso powder, and the egg in an high powder blender.
 In a sauce pan heat 1/4 cup of water until boiling.
 Pour the boiling water into the chocolate and blend on high speed until smooth.

 Heat 2/3 cup of the heavy cream until very warm, but NOT boiling (you can do this in the same pan you boiled the water!).
 Stream the cream into the chocolate mixture as you blend.
 Add the vanilla extract and salt, and blend on high speed for 1 minute.
 The mixture should be creamy and smooth with no pieces of chocolate remaining.